 Once you are happy with your boilerplate, you must use the same boilerplate in all future press releases.
 You can establish a memorable brand identity and avoid sending journalists conflicting messages about your business by sticking to one standard version of your boilerplate.

 10) Review the boilerplate occasionally

 You should schedule a review of your company boilerplate once a year in your calendar.
 Unless the business undergoes significant changes, once a year should be sufficient.
-By committing to review the boilerplate every 12 months, you can ensure that it is up to date and accurate.
+By committing to review the boilerplate every 12 months, you can ensure that it is up-to-date and accurate.
 This might seem like a simple thing, but reviewing your boilerplate can make or break your chances of getting media coverage.
-After all, during a public relations campaign, the last thing you want to do is provide the media with outdated information about your business.
+After all, during a public relations campaign, the last thing you want to do is provide the media with outdated information.

 Common mistakes to avoid when writing a boilerplate

 1) Do not exaggerate or make claims that you can’t prove

 This is something that both small startups and large multinationals are likely to do.
 For example, claiming the “first,” “largest,” or “unique” status in a category without conducting due diligence to ensure the claim is 100 percent accurate.
 The more you use these claims in your boilerplate or incorporate them into other brand identity materials, the more likely it is that someone will notice a claim and ask you to back it up.